hurwitzlab/imicrobe-data-loaders/README.md

 Clone this repository to run the scripts.

 ### Usage: Load UProC Pfam results
 Execute `make ils-imicrobe-projects` to create a file list of the iRODS iMicrobe project directories.
 By default the list will be written to the `data` directory.
-This step took 83 minutes on a laptop.
-Maybe run this on a machine with a faster network connection such as lytic or stampede2.
+This step took 83 minutes on a laptop, 4 minutes on myo.

 Execute `make write-download-command-file` to create a file of `iget` commands suitable for GNU `parallel`.